Monodromy Defects in Maximally Supersymmetric Yang-Mills Theories from Holography: Defect Entanglement Entropy

 with $\alpha>1$ and it is not necessarily an integer.
 Here we have used the fact that, for the solutions under consideration, as $y\rightarrow +\infty$ the functions $G\rightarrow y^{2}$, $H\rightarrow y^{4}$ and $P\rightarrow y^{4}$, so that the first order in the $\calF$ expansion is always $y^{-1}$.
 With this, we can write the following asymptotic relation from \eqref{eq:CoordChangeFullDefect}

 which can be inverted using the Lambert $W$ function

-The UV cut-off can be then found by setting $u=\LUV$ and expanding for large $\LUV$.
+The UV cut-off can then be found by setting $u=\LUV$ and expanding for large $\LUV$.
 Up to next to leading order we define the regulator $y_{\text{UV}}$ as

-We highlight that this definition of the UV cut-off is universal for all metric of the form \eqref{eq:LowerMetricForCC} that asymptotes to AdS$_{p+2}$ as $y\rightarrow + \infty$, and not only to the solutions presented here.
+We highlight that this definition of the UV cut-off is universal for all metrics of the form \eqref{eq:LowerMetricForCC} that asymptote to AdS$_{p+2}$ as $y\rightarrow + \infty$, and not only to the solutions presented here.
 With this, we regulate the integral in \eqref{eq:VintCC} to obtain

 We note that the way in which this quantity depends on the energy scale $\rho \sim E$, that is, the factor $\left( \calR^{2}(\rho\ell)^{2} \right)^{-\frac{(p-3)^{2}}{2(p-5)}} \ell^{8}$ also appears in the $(p+1)$-dimensional free energy \eqref{eq:CCp+1} (up to $u\sim \rho$).
-This behaviour was already observed for the entanglement entropy of codimension-2 defect solutions, labeled ``defect entanglement entropy" (dEE) in \cite{Conti:2025wwf}, where it was claimed that the dEE quantity is proportional to the central charge of the theory it is embedded in.
+This behaviour was already observed for the entanglement entropy of codimension-2 defect solutions, labeled ``defect entanglement entropy" (dEE) in \cite{Conti:2025wwf}, where it was found that the dEE quantity is proportional to the central charge of the theory it is embedded in.
 Since the computation of \cite{Conti:2025wwf} is contained within \eqref{eq:cholRegularized}, we claim that for codimension-2 monodromy defects in $(p+1)$-dimensional maximally supersymmetric SU($N$) SYM, the dEE is proportional to the free energy of the $(p+1)$-dimensional theory.
-Following this observation we write
+Following this observation, we write

-where we denote by $c^{(p)}_{\hol}$ the free energy/Weyl anomaly of the $(p+1)$-dimensional theory, which was obtained in \eqref{eq:CCp+1}.
+where we used the free energy of the $(p+1)$-dimensional theory, computed in \eqref{eq:CCp+1}.

 Finally, in order to renormalize \eqref{eq:cholRegularized}, we subtract the vacuum contribution.
-However, this has to be weighted with a factor of $n$, to take into account that defect solutions asymptote the vacuum \eqref{eq:NewDpMetric} with $dz^{2}\rightarrow n^{2}dz^{2}$ \cite{Conti:2025wwf}.
+However, this has to be weighted with a factor of $n$, to take into account that defect solutions asymptote the vacuum \eqref{eq:NewDpMetric} with $\dd z^{2}\rightarrow n^{2}\dd z^{2}$ \cite{Conti:2025wwf}.
 With this consideration, the renormalized quantity is given by